bioinfwithjudith/sourmash_tutorial/README.md

    1 sketches with DNA, k=31, scaled=1000             21 total hashes
 ```

-# Comparing and Searching of signatures
+# Comparing and Searching signatures

 ## Compare similarity of two sketches with sourmash compare